GetTerminus/dynamoid_advanced_where/README.md

 ### Next Page

 Using `.next_page` returns a result array that can be operated on similarly to using `.all`, except that it will only include a single page of results.
-Page size is internally limited by DynamoDB, or can be specified using the `.limit` method.
+Page size is internally limited by DynamoDB, or can be specified using the `.record_limit` method.
 Results returnd with this method will have a `last_evaluated_key` attribute that can be directly used as an argument for the `.start` method in order to get the next page of results.

 Example: